 The word “fee” has a negative connotation.
-I’m not sure why when a fee is just a price tag on a service.
+I’m not sure why, because a fee is just a price tag on a service.
 Brokerage firms have to advertise “no fee IRAs.”
-Credit card companies say “no annual fee."
-Is a no-fee product necessarily better than a product with a fee?
+Credit card companies say “no annual fee.”

 I see heirloom tomatoes selling for $4.99/lb at the store.
 I’m not that crazy about tomatoes but I don’t cry bloody murder when I see the price tag.
 I leave those heirloom tomatoes alone and let someone else have them.
 I’m sure plenty of people buy them; otherwise the store will have to throw them away every week.
 Those customers voluntarily pay the price because they value heirloom tomatoes.

 I had a haircut last week; I paid a haircutting fee.
 My Costco membership was due for renewal last month; I paid the membership fee.
 Millions of other Costco members pay Costco every year for the privilege to shop there when other stores welcome them with “no shopping fee.”

 I look at the services I use.
 Many charge a fee when no-fee services are available elsewhere.
 I find that the services I use that charge a fee often deliver a better value than services that don’t charge a fee.
 Is it universally true that you get what you pay for?
-Of course not.
-But you shouldn’t automatically reject a service only because it charges a fee when other similar services don’t charge.
+Of course not, but you shouldn’t automatically reject a service only because it charges a fee when other similar services don’t charge.

 Costco is one example.
 People pay a fee to shop there because it offers good prices.
 If you look at Costco’s financials, you will see Costco’s profit is largely from membership fees, not from selling merchandise.
 The “no shopping fee” at other stores are made up by higher prices.